Spot walked somewhat bowlegged, carrying a distended belly and appearing as if he swallowed a basketball.

 In typical Cushing’s adrenal cortex produces too much cortisol resulting in irregular metabolic and immune system activity.

-Typical Cushing’s is most often caused by hypersecretion of ACTH from the pituitary gland, a gland located at the base of the brain.
+Typical Cushing’s Disease in dogs is most occurs from hypersecretion of ACTH from the pituitary gland, a gland located at the base of the brain.

-For this reason, Cushing’s disease originating from the pituitary gland is termed pituitary-dependent Cushing’s and as many as 80% of dogs diagnosed with Cushing’s are labeled as pituitary-dependent.
+For this reason, we call Cushing’s disease originating from the pituitary gland “pituitary-dependent Cushing’s”.
+Roughly 80% of Cushing’s-diagnosed dogs are “pituitary-dependent”.

 The other 20% of the time, the adrenal glands, due to tumors are the cause of Cushing’s disease.
-Cushing’s caused by renal tumors is called adrenal-dependent Cushing’s.
+We call Cushing’s due to renal tumors “adrenal-dependent” Cushing’s.

-The second form of Cushing’s disease, atypical Cushing’s, was recently discovered.
+Science recently discovered a second form of Cushing’s disease, atypical Cushing’s.

 Atypical Cushing’s occurs when the adrenal cortex produces an excess of steroid hormones resulting in similar signs as typical Cushing’s.

-Both typical and atypical Cushing’s affect mostly middle-aged to older dogs of all breeds.
-Males and females are affected equally.
+Both typical and typical Cushing’s effect mostly middle-aged to older dogs of all breeds.
+Cushing’s affects males and females equally.

 Dr. Smith says, “It seems to me that Spot may have Cushing’s.
 Blood tests should confirm my suspicions.
 And, after we get the results and if the tests do indeed confirm a diagnosis of Cushing’s, then we will discuss Cushing’s treatment options, prognosis, and life expectancy.”

 Spot’s owners, a young couple, are dejected and upset.
-On the positive side, hope exists for dogs with Cushing’s.
+On the positive side, hope exists for Cushing’s Disease in dogs.

 From a diagnostic perspective, your veterinarian will perform a battery of tests including one or more of the following: